iArcanic/irsm-cw1/risk-analysis-report.md

 ## 5.1 Adopting an information security framework

+An Information Security Management System (ISMS) based on internationally well-known standards, such as ISO:27001 or the NIST Cybersecurity Framework can establish a structured approach to managing information risks with clear and defined policies, procedures, and controls.
+The ISMS is determined by factors such as the company's threat landscape and acceptable risk tolerance.
+This will promote security governance through industry best practices such as benchmarking, audits, and periodic gauging or security measures.
+An extensive documentation process will help the organisation to demonstrate diligence and maturity when it comes to information security.

 ## 5.2 Enhancing identity and access protections

 ## 5.3 Instituting configuration hardening standards